Seltus1/DevOps-Foundations-Course/Project/SUBMISSION_README.md

 <!-- Include explanation here -->
 <!-- NOTE: It is not compulsory to include detailed explanations, writing succint concise points would also sufice.
 Make sure maintain readability and clarity. -->

+### Docker is its own container.
+Think as if it is own instance of a os but at a super minimalistic level.
+Just big enough for code to run

 ### Docker Implementation